Video Game Highschool Season 1

-In fact in Video Game High School (VGHS) the similarities are very evident in the fictional talk show called PwnZwn which is very similar to the real life show, Sportscenter and ESPN Zone – you can actually quite an amazing similarity in the logos!
+In fact, in Video Game High School (VGHS) the similarities are very evident in the fictional talk show called PwnZwn which is very similar to the real life show, Sportscenter and ESPN Zone – you can actually catch quite an amazing similarity in the logos!

 At VGHS however, The Law is the Captain of the varsity team and as his death was in the middle of a live television interview he is understandably embarrassed and has blamed Brian ever since.
 The Law basically makes Brian’s life at the school hell constantly harrasing him and while Brian makes a couple of good friends – Ted Wong and Ki Swan – his love interest is Jenny Matrix … unfortunately Jenny (the Captain of the Junior Varsity team) also happens to the be The Laws girlfriend and it looks like Brian’s chances are pretty slim.

-However when Brian actually physically fights The Law he is in fact thrown out of the school prior his hoped for redemption in the final battle of the season.
-Brian goes to work at a local arcade and in the fifth and final episode we see that this place is now called Brian’s.
+However, when Brian actually physically fights The Law he is in fact thrown out of the school prior to his hoped-for redemption in the final battle of the season.
+Brian goes to work at a local arcade and in the fifth and final episode, we see that this place is now called Brian’s.
 When Brian learns that because he registered for the final match he’s still eligible to play even though he’s been expelled from the school he decides that he will return in a last and final effort to live his dream.